Step Three: Submit your housing preference form

 June 15 (fall enrollment) or January 15 (spring enrollment)

-Juniors (two or more years of college work under your belt): You’re eligible to live in an on-campus apartment, which is a lot like living in any apartment, except it’s a much shorter walk to class.
+Third-year students (or those 21 or older) are eligible to live in an on-campus apartment, which is a lot like living in any apartment except it’s a shorter walk to class.

 Living on campus is the best way to get involved in college life.
-That’s why we require all new students to live on campus and dine in Dillin Hall.
-The only exceptions are seniors, married students, students with children, those 21 years of age or older and those living with parents or legal guardians within 30 miles of the main campus in McMinnville.
-To be exempt from living on campus, students must submit an off-campus housing exemption form.
+That’s why we require all students to live on campus for three years.
+Meal plans are required for all students living in residence halls and are optional for students living in college apartments (suburbs).
+Typically, housing exemptions are only granted to students in their fourth year of college, age 21 years or older, living with parents or legal guardians within 20 miles of the main campus in McMinnville, married or in a registered domestic partnership or students with qualifying dependents.
+The off-campus housing exemption form is available online.

 For students under the age of 17